Converses for Secret Key Agreement and Secure Computing

 Let $\bQ{V_0\bF B}{v,f, b} = \bP{V_0\bF | B}{v, f|\overline{b}}\bP{B}{b}$.
 Then,

-where the last inequality uses \eqref{e:OT_security1} and \eqref{e:OT_security2'}, together with the fact that $V_0$ is a function of $X_2$ as well as $X_1$.
+where the last inequality uses \eqref{e:OT_secrecy1} and \eqref{e:OT_secrecy2'}, together with the fact that $V_0$ is a function of $X_2$ as well as $X_1$.

-{\it Proof. of Lemma \ref{l:OT_reduction2}.} The following protocol generates an $(\ep+\delta_1+2\delta_2)$-SK of length $l$. \begin{enumerate} \item[(i)] The first party generates two random strings $K_0$ and $K_1$ of length $l$, and the second party generates a random bit $B$.
+{\it Proof. of Lemma \ref{l:OT_reduction2}.} The following protocol generates an $(\ep+\delta_1+2\delta_2)$-SK of length $l$. \begin{enumerate} \item[(i)] Party 1 generates two random strings $K_0$ and $K_1$ of length $l$, and Party 2 generates a random bit $B$.
 Two parties run the OT protocol.